 Bonus Points: Students will have the opportunity to make corrections on one test (final exam not included) of their choosing, for up to 50% of the points missed.
-Corrections are due the following class period after the test is graded.
-Test corrections must have complete and correct solutions and be turned in on a separate sheet of paper with the exam.
+Corrections are due the following class period after the test is graded and handed back.
+Test corrections must have complete and correct solutions and/or explanations and be turned in on a separate sheet of paper with the exam.